MetaVR Extends Virtual NTC

 About the database

-Cultural features of the Bicycle Lake, Fort Irwin, and Tiefort City areas that match the imagery were manually and automatically added to the terrain with MetaVR's Terrain Tools.
-Users can create pattern-of-life scenarios on this terrain using MetaVR’s new VRSG Scenario Editor.
+Cultural features of the Bicycle Lake, Fort Irwin, and Tiefort City areas that match the imagery were manually and automatically added to the terrain with MetaVR's Terrain Tools for Esri ArcGIS.
+Users can create pattern-of-life scenarios on this terrain using MetaVR’s VRSG Scenario Editor.

 About the models